pingpolls/certiscore/README.md

     </a>
     <br/>
     <small>
-        "Certiscore" is a trademark of PingPolls.
+        "Certiscore" is a trademark of PT Internet Respons Lab which operated in the brand name of "PingPolls".
         The method itself is open and shared under CC BY-SA 4.0.
     </small>
     <br/>